smsharma/PAPERCLIP-Hubble/README.md

 ## Requirements

-The Python environment is defined in `environment.yml`.
+Since PyTorch and Jax can be [tricky to have under the same roof](https://github.com/google/jax/issues/18032), the Python environment for downloading data and guided LLM summarization using `Outlines` is defined in `environment_outlines.yml`, and the one for training and evaluating the CLIP model in `environment.py`.
 To create the environment run e.g.,
 ``` sh
 mamba env create --file environment.yaml
 ```

 ## Code overview

+- The script for downloading the data is [download_data.py](download_data.py), the summarization script is [summarize.py](summarize.py), and training script is [train.py](train.py).
+- [notebooks/01_create_dataset.ipynb](notebooks/01_create_dataset.ipynb) is used to create the `tfrecords` data used for training.
+- [notebooks/03_eval.ipynb](notebooks/03_eval.ipynb) creates the qualitative and quantitative evaluation plots.
+- [notebooks/09_dot_product_eval.ipynb](notebooks/09_dot_product_eval.ipynb) generates additional quantitative evaluation.

+## Fine-tuned CLIP model and _Hubble_ data

+_Coming soon._

 ## Citation